adrafiq/loadbalancer/README.md

 3. Weighted Round Robin

 ## Configurations
-The loadbalancer will read yaml configurations from the enviorments.
+The loadbalancer will read yaml configurations from the root directory.
 You can specify filename in main package when you build.
+Default is **config.yaml**

 | Attributes 	|  Values 	| type
 |---	|---	|---
 |  env 	|   	dev, prod | string